green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 - Set the database password for the containers
   + By default the script will ask you to provide a password, but you can also pass it in directly with the -p parameter.
 - Initialize and update git submodules
+- Install a python `venv` and activate it
 - Create the needed `/etc/hosts` entries for development
 - Install needed development libraries via `apt` for metric providers to build
 - Build the binaries for the Metric Providers
 - Set needed `/etc/sudoers` entry for requesting kernel scheduler info

+Please not that whenever you run the Green Metrics Tool you have to first activte the python `venv`.

 What you might want to add:

 - SMTP mail sending is by default deactivated, so for a quick-start you do not have to change that in the `config.yml`
 - The RAPL reporter is by default deactivated.
 Please check the [Metric Providers Documentation](https://docs.green-coding.berlin/docs/measuring/metric-providers) on how to active it

-After that you can start the containers:
+After that you can start the containers (use `sudo` if running in docker root mode):

-- Build and run in the `docker` directory with `docker compose up`
+- Build and run in the `docker` directory with `[sudo] docker compose up`
 - The compose file uses volumes to persist the state of the database even between rebuilds.
-If you want a fresh start use: `docker compose down -v && docker compose up`
+If you want a fresh start use: `[sudo] docker compose down -v && [sudo] docker compose up`
-- To start in detached mode just use `docker compose -d`
+- To start in detached mode just use `[sudo] docker compose up -d`

 ### Connecting to DB